The photo above (by Gareth Yearsley) can be viewed in OdonataMAP here.

 Length up to 33mm; Wingspan attains 57mm.

 Males are distinctive and easily recognised.
+They are unlike any other species in Southern Africa.

 Open areas adjacent to almost any freshwater habitat, in dry savanna areas.
 This includes rivers, dams, pans and marshes.
 Favours sites with bare ground such as sand, gravel and mud.
 Non-breeding individuals may be found far from water.
 Breeding males sit on vegetation overhanging the water and commonly on waterlilies.